Beat Seasonal Depression with Light Therapy

 Philips Wake-Up Light With Sunrise Simulation

-Philips’ Wake-Up Light with Sunrise Simulation uses LED light to create a colored sunrise simulation.
+Philips’ Somneo Sunrise Wake Up and Sleep Therapy LIght uses LED light to create a colored sunrise simulation.
 The “sunrise,” which is a slow change from red to orange to yellow light, can be timed to take between 20 and 40 minutes.
 At night, a dusk simulation can help you doze off.
-The Wake-Up Light can also act as a bedside lamp, with 20 different brightness settings up to 300 lux.
-The light has two alarms, tap-to-snooze, five different wake-up sounds and an FM radio.
-This full-featured best-seller has everything we'd recommend in a wake-up light, it's beautifully designed and it gets 4.3 stars on Amazon.
+The Wake-Up Light can also act as a bedside lamp, with 25 different brightness settings up to 320 lux.
+The light has two alarms, tap-to-snooze, seven different wake-up sounds, an FM radio and USB port to charge your phone.
+This full-featured best-seller has everything we'd recommend in a wake-up light, it's beautifully designed and it gets 4.2 stars on Amazon.

 Light therapy for Seasonal Affective Disorder (SAD)